rhel-labs/learn-katacoda/sql-server-cstore/step2.md

 - virtual-host                - Optimize for running KVM guests
 </pre>

 RHEL has a tuned profile for Microsoft SQL Server called mssql.
+Note that this profile is not available to be used yet.

 Next, let's install the tuned profile for mssql
 `yum install -y tuned-profiles-mssql`{{execute}}

-Again, list all the tuned profiles that can be set `tuned-adm list`{{execute}}
+Again, list all the tuned profiles that can be set and notice that you have the mssql profile now available `tuned-adm list`{{execute}}

 <pre class="file">